- Coron Travel Requirements & Guidelines | COVID-19 New Normal

 Discover the beautiful island of Coron, Palawan.
 Find out the best time to go, how to go, top tourist spots, where to stay, and how to plan an itinerary with this travel guide.

-There’s more to Palawan than just the world-famous islands and beaches of El Nido and Underground River in Puerto Princesa.
+There’s more to Palawan than just the world-famous islands and beaches of El Nido and the Puerto Princesa Underground River tours.
 Coron is a tropical island in the province of Palawan in the Philippines.

-Coron is best known for world-class World War II-era wreck diving, the island also offers limestone karst landscapes, beautiful beaches, crystal-clear freshwater lakes, and shallow-water coral reefs.
+Coron, one of the top tourist destinations in the Philippines, is best known for world-class World War II-era wreck diving, but the island also offers limestone karst landscapes, beautiful Palawan beaches, crystal-clear freshwater lakes, and shallow-water coral reefs.

 Coron is a separate group of islands from the main Palawan island.
 All of the islands here are part of the Calamian Archipelago in Northern Palawan.
 Often compared to El Nido, a popular Palawan destination, Coron has a unique charm of its own.

-While El Nido is popular with couples and honeymooners and beach lovers, Coron is a bit more laid-back and is suitable for family vacations and diving adventures.
+While El Nido is popular with couples who want to have their honeymoon in the Philippines and beach lovers, Coron is a bit more laid-back and is suitable for family vacations and diving adventures.

 Coron's town proper is smaller and quieter than El Nido's.
 However, you'll find a lot of amazing things to do here within the surrounding islands and waters and on the main island.